A very brief history of Ukraine

 This 1,000+ page register lists the starvation victims in just ONE of Ukraine’s 24 provinces.
 At the Holodomor Museum in Kyiv

 Just 6 years after the Holodomor ended, Hitler and Stalin made the Nazi-Soviet pact and carved up Poland between them.
 Under that agreement, Russia took control of Lviv and western Ukraine for the first time in history.
 2 years later, Hitler invaded the Soviet Union.
 Stalin had taken care to kill any general with the slightest competence lest they challenge his leadership, and of course Stalin was useless as a military strategist, so the Wehrmacht advanced eastward with lightning speed, reaching Kyiv in just 3 months.
 Many Ukrainians initially welcomed the Nazis, hoping Hitler would liberate them from Stalinist tyranny.
 Some Ukrainians enthusiastically bought into the anti-Semitic hatred so widespread at that time.
 Some Ukrainians unquestionably collaborated in the Jewish Holocaust.
 But the majority quickly realised that Hitler was just as bad, and throughout the war Ukrainian nationalists fought both the Wehrmacht and the Red Army.
 The strongest Ukrainian nationalist resistance was in the West which had been Polish territory until 1939.
-These people hadn’t been starved to death, and so were more fit to fight.
+These people hadn’t been through 20 years of Leninst-Stalinist trauma, and so were more fit to fight.
 In fact in western Ukraine, nationalist resistance against the Soviets continued into the 1960s.

 When the Soviet Union fell apart in 1991, the impoverished and preoccupied Russian government made no provisions at all to help millions of Russians suddenly stranded in other former Soviet Republics.
-Whether trying to find their way to stay within these newly independent countries (many of which were hostile to them), or to find some way back to Mother Russia, these ethnic Russians in the “Near Abroad” were on their own.
+Whether trying to stay within these newly independent countries (many of which were hostile to them), or to find some way back to Mother Russia, these ethnic Russians in the “Near Abroad” were on their own.
 This was to become a problem in several places.

 Crimea was a paramount Russian concern.
 Russia’s Black Sea fleet is based there, and Russians have a profound emotional attachment to it due to the enormous blood shed in conquering and then defending it, both in the Crimean War (against Britain, France and Turkey in the 1850s) and World War II.
 After independence, Ukraine immediately agreed to permanently lease the naval base to Russia.
 Under the Budapest Memorandum in 1994, Ukraine gave up all the nuclear weapons on its soil, in exchange for Russia explicitly recognising Ukraine’s current borders and the US pledging to guarantee Ukraine’s territorial integrity.

 Ukraine had always been a linguistic continuum, Ukrainian-speaking in the west and gradually getting more Russian with each mile east that you travel.
 Politically the same thing happened after independence, with western Ukraine strongly in favour of joining the EU, and the East more aligned with Russia.
-Until 2014, a clear majority opposed joining NATO, preferring to be a neutral “bridge” between East and West.
+Until 2014, a clear majority opposed joining NATO, preferring to be economically western, but politically a neutral “bridge” between East and West.
 Independent Ukraine’s first few leaders prioritised friendly relations with Russia, while also seeking to also build bridges to the West as a second priority.
 This was to change when Russia attacked Ukraine, as shown in the chart below:

 .
-Ukrainian opinion polls about whether to join NATO, from 2002-2023.
+Ukrainian opinion polls about whether to join NATO, from 2002-2023

 Source: The Forum for Research on Eastern Europe and Emerging Economies (FREE Network), a joint initiative by SITE (Stockholm), BEROC (Minsk), BICEPS (Riga), CenEA (Szczecin), ISET-PI (Tbilisi) and KSE Institute (Kiev).